 Medication Toxicity or Intolerance

-ARV drug-related AEs can vary from mild, more common symptoms (e.g., gastrointestinal intolerance, fatigue) to infrequent, but severe and life-threatening, illness.
+The AEs caused by ARV drugs can vary from mild, more common symptoms (e.g., gastrointestinal [GI] intolerance, fatigue) to infrequent, but severe and life-threatening, illness.
 Drug-related toxicity can be acute (occurring soon after a drug has been administered), subacute (occurring within 1 to 2 days of administration), or late (occurring after prolonged drug administration).
-For a few ARV medications, pharmacogenetic markers associated with risk of early toxicity have been identified, but the only such screen in routine clinical use is HLA B*5701 as a marker for abacavir hypersensitivity.13-15 For selected children aged <3 years who require treatment with efavirenz, an additional pharmacogenetic marker, CYP2B6 genotype, should be assessed in an attempt to prevent toxicity (see Efavirenz in Appendix A: Pediatric Antiretroviral Drug Information).14-17 For agents such as efavirenz, therapeutic ranges for plasma concentrations as determined by therapeutic drug monitoring (TDM) may indicate the need for dose reduction or modification of ART in patients experiencing central nervous system (CNS) AEs (see below and Role of Therapeutic Drug Monitoring in Management of Pediatric HIV Infection).
+For a few ARV medications, pharmacogenetic markers that are associated with the risk of early toxicity have been identified; however, the only marker that is routinely screened for is HLA-B*5701, a marker for abacavir (ABC) hypersensitivity.16 For certain children aged <3 years who require treatment with efavirenz (EFV), an additional pharmacogenetic marker, cytochrome P450 2B6 genotype, should be assessed in an attempt to prevent toxicity (see the Efavirenz section in Appendix A: Pediatric Antiretroviral Drug Information).16-20

-Management strategies must be individualized for each child, taking into account severity of the toxicity, the relative need for further viral suppression, and the available ARV options.
-Common, self-limited AEs should be anticipated, and reassurance provided that many AEs will resolve after the first few weeks of ART.
-For example, when initiating therapy with boosted protease inhibitors (PIs), many patients experience gastrointestinal AEs such as nausea, vomiting, diarrhea, and abdominal pain.
+Management strategies must be individualized for each child, taking into account the severity of the toxicity, the child’s viral suppression status, and the available ARV drug options.
+Clinicians should anticipate the appearance of common, self-limited AEs and reassure patients that many AEs will resolve after the first few weeks of ART.
+For example, when initiating therapy with boosted protease inhibitors (PIs), many patients experience GI AEs such as nausea, vomiting, diarrhea, and abdominal pain.
 Instructing patients to take PIs with food may help minimize these AEs.
 Some patients may require antiemetics and antidiarrheal agents for symptom management.
-Central nervous system AEs are commonly encountered when initiating therapy with efavirenz.
+Central nervous system (CNS) AEs are commonly encountered when initiating therapy with EFV.
 Symptoms can include dizziness, drowsiness, vivid dreams, or insomnia.
-Patients should be instructed to take efavirenz-containing regimens at bedtime, on an empty stomach, to help minimize these AEs.
-They should be advised that these AEs usually diminish in general within 2 to 4 weeks of initiating therapy in most people, but may persist for months in some, and may require a medication change.18-20 In addition, mild rash can be ameliorated with drugs such as antihistamines.
-For some moderate toxicities, using a drug in the same class as the one causing toxicity but with a different toxicity profile may be sufficient and discontinuation of all therapy may not be required.
+Patients should be instructed to take EFV-containing regimens at bedtime and on an empty stomach to help minimize these AEs.
+Patients should be advised that these AEs usually diminish within 2 to 4 weeks of initiating therapy in most people; however, they may persist for months in some patients, and may require a medication change.21,22 In addition, mild rash can be ameliorated with drugs such as antihistamines.
+Addressing AEs is essential, as continued use of an ARV agent that a patient finds intolerable may lead the patient to stop their treatment, risking viral rebound and the development of resistance.23,24

-In patients who experience unacceptable AEs from ART, every attempt should be made to identify the offending agent and to replace the drug with another effective agent as soon as possible.21,22 Many experts will stagger a planned interruption of a non-nucleoside reverse transcriptase inhibitor (NNRTI)-based regimen, stopping the NNRTI first and the dual nucleoside analogue reverse transcriptase backbone 7 to 14 days later because of the long half-life of NNRTI drugs.
-For patients who have a severe or life-threatening toxicity (e.g., hypersensitivity reaction—see Hypersensitivity Reaction, Table 15l), however, all components of the drug regimen should be stopped simultaneously, regardless of drug half-life.
-Once the offending drug or alternative cause for the AE has been determined, planning can begin for resumption of therapy with a new ARV regimen that does not contain the offending drug or with the original regimen, if the event is attributable to another cause.
+In patients who experience unacceptable AEs from ART, every attempt should be made to identify the offending agent and to replace the drug with another effective agent as soon as possible.7,25,26 For mild to moderate toxicities, changing to a drug with a different toxicity profile may be sufficient; discontinuing all therapy may not be required.
+When interrupting a non-nucleoside reverse transcriptase inhibitor (NNRTI)-based regimen, many experts will stop the NNRTI for 7 to 14 days before stopping the dual-nucleoside reverse transcriptase inhibitor backbone, due to the long half-life of NNRTI drugs.
+However, patients who have a severe or life-threatening toxicity (e.g., HSR—see Table 15k) should stop all components of the drug regimen simultaneously, regardless of drug half-life.
+Once the cause of the AE has been determined, clinicians can either initiate a new ARV regimen that does not contain the offending drug or resume the original regimen, if the event is attributable to another cause.

 To summarize, management strategies for drug intolerance include: